-In addition to the definition under Federal Rule of Appellate Procedure 26(a)(6), "legal holiday" includes the day after Thanksgiving Day and any day on which the clerk's office is closed by order of the court or the chief judge.
-The clerk of court will publicly post any order issued in accordance with this provision.
+In addition to the definition under Federal Rule of Appellate Procedure 26(a)(6), "Llegal holiday" also means aincludes the day after Thanksgiving Day and any day on which the clerk's office is closed by order of the court or the chief judge.
+Such an order will be posted The clerk of court will publicly post any order issued in accordance with this provision.